NaLaDcP/mayio/doc/mock_example.md

 The following example shows a minimal, host-friendly mock implementation of the register block, a `GpioRegisters` implementation, and a `Bank` type.
-It is illustrative — adapt it to your hardware (use svd2rust types or volatile accessors for real MCUs).
+It is illustrative — adapt it to your hardware.

 ```rust
 use mayo::{Io, Level, Bank, IoDir, GpioRegisters, Input, Output, Interrupt, High};